A Complete Guide to Roborovski Hamsters

 You can keep them alone, in pairs or small groups preferably of the same sex to prevent unwanted breeding and fighting.

-They are most suited to owners whom are teenagers-adults who have previous experience with hamsters and preferably mice.
-They are not a beginner pet, have special requirements and tend to live longer than the other species' of hamsters.
-These hamsters do better in a quieter household with no predatory animals e.g. cats.
+They are most suited to owners whom are teenagers or adults who have previous experience with hamsters and preferably mice.
+They are not a beginner pet, have special requirements and tend to live longer than the other species of hamsters.
+These hamsters do better in a quieter household with no predatory animals (e.g. cats).

 They can live in most standard hamster/mouse cages and have the same bedding without issues.
-I will include an image of the perfect type of Roborovski set-up cage on the right.
+Included is an image of the perfect type of Roborovski set-up cage.

 Like with any hamster, it is advised you avoid small, cramped or cages with lots of tubes, especially with males, as they are difficult to clean, hard to set-up and tend to build up fumes which can make your hamster very sick.
 They can also cause a lot of stress due to the complex, cramped or upsetting conditions.